ctm/mb2-doc/README.md

 increased the chance of me having written this server, even though their influence has mostly been indirect.

-I do, however, plan to "reward" _fairly_ early play-testers with low player ids, but right now the database doesn't record enough metrics for me to be able to even know who is testing.
+I will reward _fairly_ early play-testers with low player ids on craftpoker.com when it goes live.
+For now the player ids are handed out sequentially, but the database is now recording enough information for for me to know who is testing and who isn't, so getting a low player-id and not playing will not result in a low player-id on craftpoker.com.

 ### The database not yet keeping score

-Currently, everything other than your username and password hash is ephemeral.
-Although mb2 connects to an Amazon RDS PostgreSQL database, this is a very recent addition and almost nothing is currently stored there.
-So&mdash;for the time being&mdash;if you play a tournament the results are not saved for posterity.
+Currently, the database logs all incoming data from the client and all data generated for tables and players.
+However, this is so I can track down bugs and have some idea who is helping with the testing.
+Although there are "tournament chips", there's not yet a concept of "play money" that will be used for buy-ins and pay-outs of tournaments, but there will be, soon.

+So, although the database is recording who is playing and who is winning, there's no score being kept just yet.

 ### Example